15 Picnic Spots Gold Coast, Tweed Shire and Byron Shire

 Cedar Creek Falls Rd, Tamborine

 Frequented by families with children, Cedar Creek Falls is a great natural outdoor day trip.
 There are three rock pools in which you are allowed to swim although the water is often very cold.
 It makes a great place to cool down on a sweltering summer’s day.
 The top rock pool is quite deep and it has a couple of ledge areas which children can sit and paddle their feet quite easily.
 The two other rock pools are further down the rock face.
-Read more and watch our video here.
+Read more and watch our Cedar Creek Falls video review here.

 Facilities: Two main picnic areas with picnic tables, BBQs, toilets.